clozzi/python-p3-project/README.md

 `lib/helpers.py`

 - All primary functions for database operations are contained in this file.
 It is the bridge between the CLI and the two classes which represent database models.
-The methods defined in this file range in function, here is a list of their functionality in order of appearance in the file:
+The methods defined in this file range in function, here is a list of their functionality:
     - `exit_program`
         Says goodbye and exits the program
-    - `find_robot`
+    - `find_robot` && `find_planet`
-        Takes in an id argument to find a specific robot from the database
+        Takes in an id argument to find a specific robot or planet from the database
+    - `list_planets` && `list_robots`
+        Retrieves and prints information about all planets or robots in the database
+    - `find_planet_by_name` && `find_robot_by_name`
+        Takes a name as input and finds the corresponding planet or robot and prints either the relevant information or an error
+    - `find_planet_by_id` && `find_robot_by_id`
+        Takes an id as input and finds the corresponding planet or robot and prints either the relevant information or an error
+    - `create_planet` && `create_robot`
+        Takes user input to create a new planet or robot with appropriate attributes and prints either a confirmation message or an error
-    - `find_planet`
+    - `update_planet` && `update_robot`
-        Takes in an id argument to find a specific planet from the database
+        Takes user input to update information about a planet or robot in the database and prints either a success message or an error
+    - `delete_planet` and `delete_robot`
+        Takes user input to delete a planet or robot and prints a success message or an error

 `lib/seed.py`

-- INSERT EXPLANATION HERE
+- Resets the space database via dropping and creating tables, then repopulates the database with two planets and five robots

 ---